T-dubb/T-dubb/README.md

 - 👩🏻‍💼   Junior Web & App developer
 - 👩🏻‍🏫   Student on KAIST(School of Computing)
-- 💻    usually using C and Java language for programmming
+- 💻    usually using JavaScript, Python, and C language for programmming

 <div id="main">
     <img